Frequency-dependent squeezing via Einstein-Podolsky-Rosen entanglement based on silicon nitride microring resonators: Entanglement and squeezing analysis

 The result of phase modulation beyond the OPO threshold is evident, as the amplitude of the cavity modes fluctuates in response to the injected pump power.
 This phenomenon can be attributed to the phase modulation that occurs when the pump power increases to trigger the OPO.
 Furthermore, the specific characteristics of the relationship between the intracavity modes and the injected pump mode are detailed in Ref. \cite{matsko2005optical}.

 Then, we take the fourth and third mode ($l$=4, $l$=3) into consideration, which can be analyzed in four distinct stages, shown in Fig. 8(a) and Fig. 9(a).
 Stages \uppercase\expandafter{\romannumeral1} and \uppercase\expandafter{\romannumeral4} denote a QFC that is below the threshold, and it is noteworthy that these two stages exhibit bistability, which means each stage converges to either stage depending on the detuning procedure employed.
 Correspondingly, Stages \uppercase\expandafter{\romannumeral2} and \uppercase\expandafter{\romannumeral3} indicate a QFC that is above the threshold.
 By rotating different angles $\theta_{s}$ and $\theta_{i}$ to locate the minimum value of $C_s$, we can obtain a panoramic view of the QFC entanglement distribution.
-Fig. 8(b) and Fig. 9(b) showcases the entanglement distribution in the coupling rate $r$ and observation frequency f regime, assuming injected pump amplitude ${A}^{in} = 1\times10^{10}$ $\text{V/m}$ and pump detuning $\sigma_c = 8$ GHz.
-Similarly, Fig. 8(c) and Fig. 9(c) show the four stages under normal dispersion, while Fig. 8(d) and Fig. 9(d) illustrate the entanglement distribution, assuming injected pump amplitude ${A}^{in} = 4 \times 10^{10}$ $\text{V/m}$ and pump detuning $\sigma_c = 18$ GHz.
-We observe that as the coupling rate increases, the peak value of the entanglement degree also rises.
-Our simulation results show that there is only one minimum in stages I and IV, while stages II and III have two minima.
+Fig. 8(b) and Fig. 9(b) showcases the entanglement distribution in the injected pump amplitude $A^{in}$ and observation frequency f regime, assuming the coupling rate $r=1.222$ and pump detuning $\sigma_c = 8$ GHz.
+Similarly, Fig. 8(c) and Fig. 9(c) show the four stages under normal dispersion, while Fig. 8(d) and Fig. 9(d) illustrate the entanglement distribution, assuming the coupling rate $r=1.222$ and pump detuning $\sigma_c = 18$ GHz.
+We observe that as the injected pump amplitude increases, the peak value of the entanglement degree also rises in stage I. Our simulation results show that there is only one minimum in stages I and IV, while stages II and III have two minima.
 By comparing the entanglement distribution diagrams under anomalous and normal dispersion, we can observe that in the case of normal dispersion, the optimal observation frequency points are overall shifted upwards.
-By adjusting various parameters of the silicon nitride micro-ring cavity, we can achieve entanglement extremum and maximize noise reduction.
+By adjusting the injected pump amplitude and observation frequency, we can achieve entanglement extremum and maximize noise reduction.